Stamatis8/GMGSA/README.md

 # Documentation

 Unfortunately, no organized documentation document exists yet.
 However each object is documented thoroughly at its definition.
-What follows is a listing of the requirements for the prametric modeler class
+What follows is a listing of the requirements for the parametric modeler class

 ## Parametric modeler requirements